-The following table sets forth the costs and expenses, other than underwriting discounts and commissions, payable by us in connection with the offer and sale of our Shares in this offering.
-All amounts listed below are estimates.
+The following table sets forth the costs and expenses, other than underwriting discounts and commissions, payable by us in connection with the offer and sale of our common shares in this offering.
+All amounts listed below are estimates except the SEC registration fee and FINRA filing fee.

 Itemized expense Amount

-SEC registration fee 667.44
+SEC registration fee US\$

+Canadian securities regulatory filing fees

-Nasdaq listing fee 40,000
+Nasdaq or NYSE listing fee

-FINRA filing fee 2,600
+FINRA filing fee

-Printing and engraving expenses 30,000
+Printing and engraving expenses

-Transfer agent and registrar fees 40,000
+Transfer agent and registrar fees

-Legal fees and expenses 500,000
+Legal fees and expenses

-Accounting fees and expenses 75,000
+Accounting fees and expenses

+Public Relations fees US\$

-Total 688,267.44
+Total

+149